Want personalized picks that fit your family?

 - Kids say

 What's the story?

 RACING STRIPES gets rolling when horse trainer turned farmer Nolan Walsh (Bruce Greenwood) finds a baby zebra and brings him home.
-For his daughter, Channing (Hayden Panittiere), it is love at first sight.
+For his daughter, Channing (Hayden Panittiere), it's love at first sight.
 Three years later, Stripes is a cherished part of the farm family.
-But Stripes (voice of Frankie Muniz), who has never seen another zebra, thinks he is a racehorse, like the thoroughbreds he sees at the race course next door, owned by snooty Carla (Wendie Malick).
-His friends include pony Tucker (voice of Dustin Hoffman), a goat (voice of Whoopi Goldberg), wayward seagull Goose, and horseflies Scuzz and Buzz.
-The race horses jeer at him, but Stripes trains and dreams of winning a real race.
-A sympathetic filly named Sandy (voice of Mandy Moore) provides encouragement.
-The animals find a way to let Channing know that Stripes is fast enough to race and wants to ride him, but Nolan, whose wife died in a racing accident, does not want Channing to compete.
+But Stripes (voiced by Frankie Muniz), who has never seen another zebra, thinks he's a racehorse, like the thoroughbreds he sees at the racecourse next door, owned by snooty Carla (Wendie Malick).
+His friends include pony Tucker (Dustin Hoffman), a goat (Whoopi Goldberg), wayward seagull Goose, and horseflies Scuzz and Buzz.
+The racehorses jeer at him, but Stripes trains and dreams of winning a real race.
+A sympathetic filly named Sandy (Mandy Moore) provides encouragement.
+The animals find a way to let Channing know that Stripes is fast enough to race and she wants to ride him, but Nolan, whose wife died in a racing accident, doesn't want Channing to compete.